redis/redis-doc/docs/redis-clients/java.md

 User user3 = new User("Paul Zamir", "paul.zamir@example.com", 35, "Tel Aviv");
 ```
 ​
 Create an index.
-In this example, all JSON documents with the key prefix `user:` will be indexed.
+In this example, all JSON documents with the key prefix `user:` are indexed.
 For more information, see [Query syntax](https://redis.io/docs/stack/search/reference/query_syntax).
 ​
 ```java
 jedis.ftCreate("idx:users",